katzer/cordova-plugin-local-notifications/README.md

 ### LiveTile background images under WP8
 LiveTile's have the ability to display images for different sizes.
 These images can be defined through the `smallImage`, `image` and `wideImage` properties.<br>
 An image must be defined as a relative or absolute URI.
-All images will be reseted by canceling the notification.
 ```javascript
 /**
  * Displays the application image as the livetile's background image
  */
 window.plugin.notification.local.add({ image: 'appdata:ApplicationImage.png' })
 ```
+All images can be restored to the default ones by canceling the notification.